baked_file_system_mounter

 if APP_ENV == "production"

-# folder will be created it if not exists.
+# Target folders will be created if they do not exist.

 end

-You can pass a Array as argument too, in this case, it use PWD as default folder.
+You can pass an Array as argument too.
+In this case it uses PWD as the default source and target path for each entry.

 BakedFileSystemMounter.assemble(["public", "db"])